vembrane/vembrane/docs/filter.md

 # `vembrane filter`

+vembrane filter takes two positional arguments: The filter expression and the input file; the latter may be omitted to read from `stdin` instead, making it easy to use vembrane in pipe chains.

 ### Usage
-vembrane takes two positional arguments: The filter expression and the input file; the latter may be omitted to read from `stdin` instead, making it easy to use vembrane in pipe chains.

 ```
 usage: vembrane filter [options] expression [input vcf/bcf]